It Gets Better Mexico: Project History

-It Gets Better México was officially launched two years later in 2014 with Fernanda Garza and Rubén Maza co-founding the organization.
+It Gets Better México was officially launched two years later in 2014, Rubén Maza founding the organization.
 The Mexican affiliate was founded after years of activists advocating for increased visibility for queer individuals within México.
-It Gets Better México was primarily focused with advocating for LGBTQ+ youth and individuals suffering from HIV.
+It Gets Better México was primarily led by activist Alex Orué, and thus focused with advocating for LGBTQ+ youth and individuals suffering from HIV.
 But through aligning themselves with México's larger social movements like the feminist movement within México against Femicide, they grew their presence.
 In his writings on the subject of LGBTQ+ movements flourishing in the 21st century, political scientist Javier Corrales wrote: "On the question of alliance-building, the literature on social movements suggests that, to be successful in changing policy, small social movements must develop alliances with larger social movements or political actors.
 This was the case in Argentina and México City, where pro-LGBT movements formed key alliances with the largest and most developed social movements in each country: human rights groups in Argentina (especially those seeking that more be done to uncover human rights abuses during the dictatorship) and democratizing movements in México that had been working in the country since the 1990s."

 In conjunction with finding common ground with and learning from feminist movements, It Gets Better México has leveraged the newfound access to technology and social media within Latin America in recent years.
 It Gets Better México's headquarters are based out of Monterrey, Nuevo León, but their reach extends throughout México and Latin America.
 In the years since their founding in 2014, they continued to showcase the stories of everyday LGBTQ+ people, celebrities and activists They have also started other initiatives that seek to build off of the increasing accessibility to technology and social media platforms like WhatsApp.
 They offer free access to psychological support through WhatsApp, have continued to share the stories of LGBTQ+ identifying people on their website, promote educational resources on their TikTok and Twitter accounts, and have committed to supporting LGBTQ+ communities on spaces like Twitch, as well.